 Update: Fixed an error in the number of files translated.

 About two and a half months later we can now present you with our group’s first partial patch.
-This patch will translate the game’s initial playthrough (Common + Chisato) and the game’s interface.
+This patch for Koi to Senkyo to Chocolate (PC) will translate the game’s initial playthrough (Common + Chisato) and the game’s interface.
 You should not run into any Japanese text if you start with a fresh install.
 (You can delete the files in SystemSaveData if you want a fresh start).
 The patch is considered a BETA release and while we’re happy with the overall quality it may still contain typos and other minor mistakes.

 Patch versions & OP